 - have systems in place to protect the health and safety of all students when they are at school or involved in school activities

 - develop a health care plan for any student:

 - diagnosed with severe asthma, type 1 diabetes, epilepsy or anaphylaxis and/or

 - diagnosed with a condition that may require an emergency response

 - who requires the administration of health care procedures

 - collaboratively review health care plans at least annually

-- where requested, assist with the administration of prescribed medication for a student when a medical practitioner has prescribed medication that must be administered during the school day
+- where requested, assist with the administration of medication for a student when a medical practitioner has prescribed medication that must be administered during the school day

 - provide temporary care when a student becomes unwell at school, which may include the provision of first aid (including emergency care)

 - report cases of vaccine preventable diseases, as listed on the NSW Health website, to the local public health unit